A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-\IEEEPARstart{T}{he} rapid development of aerospace technology promotes broad applications of space manipulators.
-Planning and control of manipulators play an essential role in on-orbit services, such as assembling and maintaining large space facilities, refuelling various spacecraft, and establishing extraterrestrial bases.
-Dual-arm systems have expanded working space, better load-carrying capacity, and potent flexibility compared with a single-arm system, making them ideal for space operations.
-This paper focuses on symmetric bi-manual manipulation, categorized as cooperative manipulation \cite{surdilovic2010compliance}, where both arms act simultaneously on the same object.
-Symmetric bi-manual manipulation is credible for handling objects with large inertia in on-orbit operations.
-Furthermore, performing the peg-in-hole assembly operation is urgent for the on-orbit assembly of large space facilities or the construction of extraterrestrial bases.

-Symmetric bi-manual manipulation faces challenges such as inaccurate dynamic models, unsynchronized control of manipulators, and interference from the external environment.
-These challenges may result in fluctuations in dual-arm operating forces, leading to the object's falling or irreversible damage to the system.
-Additionally, the environmental contact force interacting with the object must also be considered during the manipulation.
-Therefore, simple motion planning and position control are not sufficient, and it is crucial to apply compliance control.
-Impedance control is more commonly used in compliance operations than master-slave and hybrid position-force control \cite{1998Synthesis}.
-However, there are two significant problems with current methods for compliance operation.
-Firstly, most popular methods perform motion planning first and then track the desired trajectory with impedance control.
-A significant disadvantage of this approach is that it is inefficient due to its two separate parts.
-In particular, when the target position changes, the path needs to be re-planned.
-Secondly, traditional impedance control requires manual adjustment of parameters, and the parameters remain fixed throughout the operation process, limiting the algorithm's robustness.
-While some researchers have proposed various optimization methods for selecting impedance parameters online\cite{8593853,2021Coordinated,20140717299306,20201908638489}, previous methods need prior information and extra assumptions (contact model definition).
-Therefore, adapting impedance parameters remains an essential problem in contact-rich operations.
+Planning and control of space manipulators play an essential role in on-orbit services, such as assembling and maintaining large space facilities, refueling various spacecraft, and establishing extraterrestrial bases \cite{jiang2022progress}.
+Symmetric bi-manual manipulation is credible for handling objects and performing the peg-in-hole assembly operation, which is essential for the on-orbit assembly of large space facilities or the construction of extraterrestrial bases.
+Nevertheless, it faces challenges such as inaccurate dynamic models and unsynchronized control of manipulators \cite{wu2020reinforcement}.
+Additionally, the environmental contact force interacting with the object must also be considered during manipulation.
+Therefore, current research commonly combines motion planning and compliance control to achieve the task \cite{1998Synthesis}, whereas most of them perform motion planning first and then track the desired trajectory with impedance control.
+The separate control strategy is inefficient, and the simultaneous changes to these two modules may cause conflicts under certain circumstances.
+Furthermore, to enhance the robustness of impedance control, some researchers have proposed various optimization methods for selecting impedance parameters online \cite{8593853,2021Coordinated,20201908638489} , while previous methods need prior information and extra assumptions.
+Therefore, it remains an open challenge to design a synchronous framework that contains adaptive compliance and motion planning.